Academies growth 'leaves councils £350m out of pocket'

 "As it stands, councils face a bill of £413m at a time when their budgets are already facing an unprecedented squeeze.

 "This is unacceptable when the saving from not having to provide central services to academies is less than one seventh of that amount.

 "Whatever you think of academies, it cannot be right that other frontline services suffer so that the government's academies programme can flourish."

-She called on the government to think again about how it pays for academies to be set up.'Top slice'
+She called on the government to think again about how it pays for academies to be set up.

 The claims were supported by the F40 group, which campaigns for fairer funding of education.